Utah Waiver Proposal - A Bad Deal for Utah Taxpayers and Government

 Utah is seeking approval from the federal government for the following elements under its proposed Medicaid waiver:

-- To receive the enhanced federal funding (FMAP) for the adult expansion population (adults between the ages 19-64) even though they are only covering part of that population and they have capped enrollment.
+- Enhanced federal funding (FMAP) for the adult expansion population (adults between the ages 19-64) even though they are only covering part of that population and they have capped enrollment.
 (Enhanced Federal Match for Partial Expansion)

-- A per capita cap on its federal funding for expansion adults and low-income parents
+- An artificially low per capita cap on enhanced federal funding for expansion adults and low-income parents

 - Lock out from the Medicaid expansion for committing an “Intentional Program Violation”—that is, penalizing people who fail to complete documentation requirements by taking their coverage away and forbidding them to return to the program for six months.

-- Work requirements for the Adult Expansion Population
+- Work reporting requirement for the Adult Expansion Population

 - Up to 12 months continuous Medicaid eligibility even for people who have income changes (this is a positive change).